efogdev/zmk-pointer-2s-mixer/README.md

 # Input Processor Mixer

-This module interrupts and mixes incoming input events from Zephye input subsystem for ZMK.
+This module interrupt, combine, sync incoming input events from Zephyr input subsystem for ZMK.

 ## What it does